Avoiding-Regression/jiujitsu_dl/README.md

 Once on the machine, you should be able to find the data in the following directory:
 - `/mnt/data/jiu_jitsu`

-There, you should find the data and labels accordingly.
+There, you should find the data (images) and labels accordingly.